-When you take up time to answer questions, you often tend to lose the interviewer and sometimes lead the interviewer to keep coming back with questions which are more complex and are on the same subject.
+When you take up time to answer questions, you often tend to lose the interviewer and sometimes lead the interviewer to keep coming back with questions that are more complex and are on the same subject.

 4. Be very careful:

-If you really don’t know how to answer a question, you should say so.
+If you don’t know how to answer a question, you should say so.
 It is okay not to have an answer to every question.

-In case the interviewer thinks you have been trying to pull one over him, then you definitely are going to ruin the interview and your chances of landing the job.
+In case the interviewer thinks you have been trying to pull one over him, then you are going to ruin the interview and your chances of landing the job.

 5. Basic questions you must have an answer to:

 You must also have a good understanding of the business model and how companies usually differentiate themselves from other competitors.

 You must also review the website of the company including its annual report, Bloomberg and other industry and annual publications.

 Second, you should review the website of the company and its annual reports before attending the interview since you may ask questions related to them.